|Commission & Fees|

 All of the benefits are listed on this page and you will have them automatically applied to your new account.

-Thank you for reading this review.
-In conclusion, I would recommend this broker to any trader residing outside of the U.S. who wants to save on commissions and have access to shorts hard to borrow stocks.
-If you have any further questions about Trade Zero, please feel free to contact them via the live chat on their website.
+In conclusion, I would recommend this broker to any trader who wants to save on commissions and have access to short hard to borrow stocks.